Admissions FAQ

 Enrollment Counselor

 Nicole grew up in eastern Nebraska and received a bachelor’s in Animal Ecology Interpretation from Iowa State University.
 During her time at ISU, she went on a semester exchange to UAF during Spring 2006, and decided to move to Fairbanks for good in the spring of 2008.
 Nicole started working at UAF in 2012, and earned a Master’s in Applied Linguistics from UAF in 2020.
-When not working, Nicole enjoys cross country skiing, fat biking, quilting, and spending time with her husband and two Bernese Mountain Dogs.
+When not working, Nicole enjoys cross country skiing, fat biking, quilting, and spending time with her husband and Bernese Mountain Dog.

 Recent Posts